-- i. the DfE guidance document 'Keeping Children Safe in Education' (KCSIE September 2022), the updated guidance provided in the document 'Working Together to Safeguard Children' (July 2018) (WTSC) and 'Early years and later years (under-8's) childcare Disqualification under the Childcare Act 2006' (March 2015), as amended in July 2018. - ii.
-Locally agreed inter-agency procedures; Elmhurst School will participate as appropriate in 'common assessment framework' (CAF) or the 'team around the child' (TAC) approaches, or a 'co-ordinated offer of early help', in accordance with - iii.
-Elmhurst School recognises the importance of early help in school (see section 4, Procedures) and the difference between a concern and a child in immediate danger; in each case the DSL will work in accordance with WTSC 2018 and the LSCB referral thresholds.
+- i. the DfE guidance document 'Keeping Children Safe in Education' (KCSIE September 2023), the updated guidance provided in the document 'Working Together to Safeguard Children' (July 2018) (WTSC) and 'Early years and later years (under-8's) childcare Disqualification under the Childcare Act 2006' (March 2015), as amended in July 2018. - ii.
+Locally agreed inter-agency procedures; Elmhurst School will participate as appropriate in 'common assessment framework' (CAF) or the 'team around the child' (TAC) approaches, or a 'co-ordinated offer of early help', in accordance with WTSC. - iii.
+Elmhurst School recognises the importance of early help in school (see section 4, Procedures) and the difference between a concern and a child in immediate danger; in each case the DSL will work in accordance with WTSC 2018 and the Croydon Safeguarding Children Board referral thresholds (available here).